 While it didn't win any of the covet statues, Tremors enjoyed an incredible four nominations ('Best Special Effects,' 2 'Best Supporting Actress' noms, and 'Best Science Fiction Film') from the 1991 Saturn Awards.
 Also, I had to good fortune of reviewing Arrow Video's 30th anniversary 4K restoration of Tremors in 2020.
 Those interested in my thoughts can check them out right here.

-On this day in 1991, Class of Nuke 'Em High Part II: Subhumanoid Meltdown graduated into the marketplace.
-The feature starred Brick Bronsky and Lisa Gaye, and here's the plot summary as provided by IMDB.com:
+On this day in 1991 (in the U.S.), Class Of Nuke 'Em High Part II: Subhumanoid Meltdown graduated into the marketplace for audiences of New York City, New York.
+Written (in part) and directed by Eric Louzil, the feature starred Brick Bronsky, Lisa Gaye, and Leesa Rowland.
+Here's the plot summary as provided by IMDB.com:

 "The class of nuke 'em high is back, and this time they're in college!
 Tromaville's nuclear factory has been rebuilt and now includes the Tromaville institute of technology.
 Located inside the nuclear plant, Tromaville Tech is where Prof. Holt has perfected Sub-humanoids....
 Living beings without emotions, who have been genetically programmed to perform menial tasks.
 When school reporter Roger Smith meets a beautiful subhumanoid named Victoria, they fall in love.
 It's too bad the creatures have a tendency to go into spontaneous meltdown.
 Roger is now determined to save Victoria from this messy fate, but first he'll have to face the giant mutant squirrel, Tromie, who attacks Tromaville tech in the explosive climax."